Cleantech Tomorrow Event: Wittenborg to Present Opportunities in International Energy Sector

-Experts from Wittenborg University will present a workshop at the second annual Cleantech Tomorrow Event on 2 and 3 February in Apeldoorn.
+Experts from WUAS will present a workshop at the second annual Cleantech Tomorrow Event on 2 and 3 February in Apeldoorn.
 The event focuses on the use and production of clean technology by companies, the public sector and individuals.
 This year the emphasis will be on natural resources and food production.

 Wittenborg and Oost NV are partners in the cross-border, EU-funded GREAT-project which aims to encourage communities as well as small to medium size enterprises (SME’s) to develop technological solutions for Smart Grid, Renewable Energy and Distributive Generation.
 It also promotes research and develop policy issues for regulatory authorities and provide structured co-operation opportunities between SMEs, research institutes and technology developers.

 In this project, Wittenborg is developing economic tools to inform and encourage SME’s to get further engaged in the use of green energy, stimulating investment in human capital, essential for the regional and national economy.
 Besides the Netherlands, the other partners in the GREAT-project are from Ireland, the UK and Belgium.

 The workshop seeks to inspire innovative business opportunities in the clean energy field but also serve as a matchmaking session between companies and those who have experience in the international energy market or looking for access to the market.

 The workshop will be opened by Jan Jonker from Oost NV who will introduce the GREAT project as a way of stimulating internationalization and renewable, sustainable energy area in North West Europe.
 He will also make an introduction about Smart Grid Alliances, Oost NV and its role in the GREAT project.

 This will be followed by a talk from Wittenborg director, Maggie Feng, and senior lecturer, Saskia Harkema, who will introduce the university and the value of the tools it has developed for SME’s.
 Thereafter there will be an open discussion on the presentations.